dufve/fnbr.engineer/README.md

-# Epic Games "XAL" Token Decoder

-This is a user-friendly interface for encoding and decoding Epic Games XAL tokens.
-It is implemented entirely in JavaScript and runs locally in your browser.
+# fnbr.engineer

+The fnbr.engineer platform provides a wide range of services related to Epic Games and Fortnite.
+These include generating, encoding, and decoding XAL tokens, calculating checksums, and many other functionalities.

+## Live Website

+The website is already deployed and can be accessed at [fnbr.engineer](https://fnbr.engineer/xal).
+Documentation coming soon.

 ## Features

-- Encode and decode XAL tokens
 - User-friendly interface
-- Runs locally in your browser, no server required

-## Live Website

-The website is already deployed and can be accessed at [fnbr.engineer/xal](https://fnbr.engineer/xal).
+- Open source
+- Extensive API capabilities

 ## Deployment

 To deploy this project locally, follow these steps:

 1. Clone the repository to your local machine.
-2. Open the `xal/index.html` file in your web browser.

-## Usage

-1. Navigate to the deployed website at [fnbr.engineer/xal](https://fnbr.engineer/xal) or open the `xal/index.html` file in your web browser if you have deployed it locally.
+2. Navigate to the project directory in your terminal.
-2. Enter your XAL token or decoded JSON string in the text area.
-3. Click the "Decode" button to decode your XAL token or "Encode" to encode your JSON string.
+3. Install the necessary dependencies with `npm install`.
+4. Start the server with `npm start`.
+5. Open your web browser and navigate to http://localhost:3000 to view the website.
+6. Access the API endpoints at http://localhost:3000/api/

+*Please note that you need to have Node.js and npm installed on your machine to run this project.
+If you don't have them installed, you can download them [here](https://nodejs.org/).*

 ## To-Do List

-- [ ] **Merge API and Website Repositories:** Aim to unify the API and website codebases into a single repository to simplify development and ensure consistency.

-- [ ] **Develop Random XAL Token Generator:** Implement a feature to create random, valid XAL tokens on demand, enhancing testing and simulation of authentication processes.
+- [ ] **Develop Random XAL Token Generator:** Implement a feature to create random, valid XAL tokens on demand, enhancing testing and simulation of authentication processes. **In progress**.

-- [ ] **Enable Retrieval of Browser's Current XAL Token:** Design functionality on the website to fetch the user's current XAL token from their browser.
+- [ ] **Enable Retrieval of Browser's Current XAL Token:** Design functionality on the website to fetch the user's current XAL token from their browser. **In progress**.

 - [ ] **Create Comprehensive Documentation:** Produce detailed documentation that includes setup instructions, usage guidelines, and explanations of key features, assisting both end-users and future contributors.

-- [ ] **Set Up CI/CD Pipeline:** Establish a Continuous Integration and Continuous Deployment pipeline to improve the transparency and efficiency of live updates and code integrations.

 ## Contributing